 Aspect Description Measures taken Debt restructuring Loan due to Ministry of Finance ("MoF") - note 13(a).
-(Principal amount: SR 5,000 million, amount included under current liabilities: SR 1,400 million) In January 2020, the MoF had rescheduled the first instalment, which was due in June 2020, to January 2021 with the principal amount repayable in seven instalments, commencing from January 2021, and the accrued commission payable on an annual basis.
-Currently, the Group is in discussions with the MoF for rescheduling the principal repayments over a 10 years period, structured as 3 years grace period and repayment over 7 years and further financial support of SR 566 million.
-During the period, on 20 January 2021, the Group has received communication from MoF for deferral of instalment due as on 01 January 2021 and accrued commission total amounting to SR 1,000 million to 31 January 2021.
-However, discussions are underway to finalize the conversion of loan to equity, as announced, amounting to SR 2,833 million, rescheduling of remaining loan amount and further financial support, as requested earlier.
+(Principal amount: SR 5,000 million, amount included under current liabilities: SR 2,100 million) During January 2020, the MoF had rescheduled the first instalment, which was due in June 2020, to January 2021 with the principal amount repayable in seven instalments, commencing from January 2021, and the accrued commission payable on an annual basis.
+On 20 January 2021, the Group has received communication from MoF for deferral of instalment due on 01 January 2021 and accrued commission total amounting to SR 1,000 million to 31 January 2021.
+Further, on 17 June 2021, the Company has received an approval from MoF, conditional upon signing of amendment to the original MoF loan agreement, wherein MoF has approved the; - capitalisation of accrued commission as of 01 June 2021 amounting to SR 363.9 million. restructuring of the total loan repayment amounting to SR 5,363.9 million, starting from June 2024 in six equal annual instalments (amounting to SR 760.66 million each and the final instalment in June 2030 amounting to SR 800 million).
+Moreover, the discussions are underway to finalize the conversion of loan to equity transaction, as announced earlier, amounting to SR 2,833 million.
 Loan due to commercial bank - note 13(b) (Principal amount: SR 1.7 billion, amount included under current liabilities: SR Nil) During the year ended 31 December 2020, the Company had signed revised facility agreement with the commercial bank for the outstanding facility amounting to SR 1,700 million.
 Consequently, the principal amount is now repayable, after a grace period of 3 years from 2020 to 2022, in multiple semi-annual unequal instalments from 2023 to 2030.
-Loan due to Commercial bank - note 13(b) (Principal amount: SR 437.5 million, amount included under current liabilities: SR 250 million) During the year ended 31 December 2020, the Group has requested the lender to restructure its borrowing by deferring the repayments falling due within the next 12 month, and rescheduling the repayment of the remaining balances over ten years, structured as 3 years grace period, and repayment over 7 years starting from April 2023 to October 2029 in semi-annual instalments.
-The lender has already deferred the repayments due in April 2020 and October 2020 to April 2021.
-During the period ended 31 March 2021, the Group received a letter from the lender confirming approval of EEC's restructuring request.
-The lender's proposed restructuring terms are currently under review and signing process.
+Loan due to Commercial bank - note 13(b) (Principal amount: SR 437.5 million, amount included under current liabilities: SR 312.5 million) During the year ended 31 December 2020, the Group has requested the lender to restructure its borrowing by deferring the repayments falling due within the next 12 months, and rescheduling the repayment of the remaining balances.
+The lender had already deferred the repayments due in April 2020, October 2020 and April 2021 to July 2021.
+During the period ended 30 June 2021, the Group received a letter from the lender confirming approval of EEC's restructuring request.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (continued)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (UNAUDITED) (continued)

-For the three-month period ended 31 March 2021 (Expressed in Saudi Arabian Riyals)
+For the three-month and six-month periods ended 30 June 2021 (Expressed in Saudi Arabian Riyals)